Children under 18 years old who have applied for protection (asylum) and do not have parents in Norway

 Who is UDI interviewing, and whose applications are being answered at present?

-- conduct interviews on an ongoing basis with unaccompanied minors seeking protection.
-If you have a case that comes under the Dublin Regulation, it may take several months to determine whether your case is to be processed in Norway or in another country where you have provided your fingerprints.
+UDI will conduct interviews with unaccompanied minors who are seeking protection on an ongoing basis.
+If your case comes under the Dublin Regulation, it may take several months to determine whether your case is to be processed in Norway or in another country where you have registered your fingerprints.

-If UDI does not need to investigate any further after the interview, we will reach a decision as soon as we can.
+If UDI does not need to carry out further investigations after the interview, we will reach a decision as soon as we can.

 Why do some people receive an answer before me?